fazer06/micro-reddit/README.md

 - u = User.new

-Check if record is valid:
+Check if the record is valid:

 - u.valid?

 Implement the user validations you thought of in the first step

-- in app/models/user.rb
+in app/models/user.rb

+- validates :username, presence: true, length: { maximum: 25 }, uniqueness: true

+- validates :email, presence: true, length: { maximum: 255 }, uniqueness: true

+- validates :password, presence: true, length: { minimum: 6 }

 Reload the console, and confirm that your validations are working: